 Churches shared out-of-the-box thinking for communicating the transformational message of the cross.
 Here are their ideas:

 PRE-EASTER: INVITING YOUR COMMUNITY

 1. Easter kindness.
 Easter is often more inwardly focused than Christmas and Thanksgiving.
 This year, mark Easter weekend with a significant act of service to your community (restore hiking trails, host a dinner for the homeless and underprivileged, hold a blood drive, run a 10K for a local women’s shelter, etc.) and invite your community to join with your church.

 2. Easter signs.
 In cities where increasing restrictions are affecting public signage, creative churches are using silk-screened, corrugated plastic yard signs.
-Planted on church members’ front lawns, the signs invite neighbors to Easter services and outreach events.
+Planted on church members’ front lawns, the signs invite neighbors to Easter services and church outreach events.

 3. One card.
 One guest.
 Hand out printed invitations to Easter worship services to all of your regular attendees.
 Ask them to pray for one person God is leading them to invite.
 Members either mail or hand-deliver the invitations to those people they’ve been praying for.